wazo-pbx/xivo-blog/content/articles/sprint-review-1601.md

 **SIP:** A new tab has been added to the page for configuring advanced options in SIP accounts.
 Advanced options can be added via the "advanced" tab on the lines page.
-These parameters will be included along side the rest of the SIP configuration in asterisk.
-The advanced tab offers more flexibility to advanced users of asterisk, while still keepin the rest of the UI simple enough for regular users.
+These parameters will be included along side the rest of the SIP configuration in Asterisk.
+The advanced tab offers more flexibility to advanced users of Asterisk, while still keepin the rest of the UI simple enough for regular users.

 **Web Interface:** A few minor improvements have been added to the web interface's UI: